s-m-wang/AIT-F25-Final-Project/MILESTONE_04.md

 Special Instructions for Form 3
 ---
+There is an account already created.
+The user is "test" and pass is "test".
 You can't have the same user and pass as someone else.
 There isn't a limit to how long or short the passwords can be.
 This is mostly to make testing easier.